hasandc/Personal-Note/README.md

 # My Note:
 These lists come from my Chrome Bookmark.
-After using a browser (not going to tell you what’s that:) ), moving these entries into a GitHub is more convenient in term of accessibility reasons.
+After using a browser (not going to tell you what’s that:) ), moving these entries into a GitHub Repo is personally more convenient in term of accessibility reasons.

 I will start migrating my other lists here, soon.
 So, these lists are still in progress to add/remove some more.